oj-lang/spec-draft/README.md

 ### List

 List can be accessed by index in O(n).
-Can add or remove item from the front and back in O(1).
+Can add or remove item from the *front* and back in O(1).
 Items can be added and removed in any places in O(n).
+(So the difference with array is only add and remove from front?)

 ###